 Lesson 10 Dry tooling practice with quality feedback and fine-tuning

 Participants in this course will meet their guide at an agreed time and location, usually a local cafe, in Canmore on the morning of the first day.
 From there you will be expected to have private transport to get to the course location.
-If you don’t have private transport we can arrange transport with the guide for $20 per day.
+If you don’t have private transport we can arrange transport with the guide for an additional fee.

 We strongly recommend you purchase insurance for Trip Cancellation, Emergency Evacuation and Adventure Sports Coverage (some backcountry adventures are excluded from coverage).

 Emergency Evacuation and Medical Insurance

 This coverage provides you with emergency air rescue if required and full medical.
 Parks Canada provides free evacuation within the Parks and if you are a Canadian resident your medical will be covered by your provincial health plan (except ambulance/air ambulance transport).
 We strongly recommend international visitors purchase this insurance.

 Emergency evacuation insurance is compulsory for all our hut trips, as these typically take place outside of Parks Canada’s jurisdiction.

 To prepare for unforeseen circumstances we strongly recommend purchasing Trip Cancellation Insurance at the time of booking your trip.
 Trip Cancellation insurance covers many scenarios to reimburse you for cancelled trips outside of your control.

 Our recommended insurance provider is Tugo.Com who can be reached via the following:

 All prices are quoted in Canadian dollars and are exclusive of a 5% tax (GST).
 Prices are subject to change.
 Guide gratuities are not included in fees.

 Full payment is required at time of registration.
 Our preferred method of payment is by Mastercard or VISA through our online payment portal.
 We also accept credit card payment over the phone, bank transfer and cash.